Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Julian was a rare critter, to cope with all that manic energy.
 Even rarer, since he could match it.
 He held the Ten’Gewek’s respect because, aside from his friendly nature and his *ridiculously* good-looking charms, he was a supremely athletic stone-hard ultra-heavyweight hulk of a man, one so stupidly dense he sank like a brick in water, and one who could play with the Ten’Gewek as hard as they wanted.
 That *mattered.* The big Tarzan was at the top of the game, knew it, could count on one hand all the Gaoians or human beings who could put him in his place these days, and he’d still have a thumb left over to spare.

-Yet, despite his genuinely overwhelming blessings...among Ten’Gewek, he was humbled.
+Yet, despite his genuinely overwhelming blessings... among Ten’Gewek, he was humbled.

 There were *hundreds* among their people who could best him, and one of the youngest of those monsters happened to be his most bestest cavegorilla friend.
 He didn’t seem to mind, and Vemik seemed to relish proving it, too.
 For all his smarts he was, after all, still a cavemonkey in the grip of the spring and his youth, and on top of that was the dominant male in his tribe, aside from Yan.
 Not even Sky-Thinker was immune from the feelings that sort of thing gave a man.

 As if to prove the point, Vemik walked back to his barbell and exclaimed, "Watch this, Jooyun!"
 He added more plates to his heavily laden "Warhorse" barbell, which was already bending a little too much for comfort under the gravity and weight.
 Hoeff couldn’t even deadlift that much weight, yet Vemik managed a perfect clean and press.
 Fuckin’ impressive, that.
-Pleased with himself and obviously feeling ambitious, Vemik lifted a leg off the ground and *squat* some preposterous count of reps, then switched legs, did it again, switched back and did another set...and another…added some over-their-heads high one-legged *jumps* in for good measure, and kept jumping higher, and higher…went back to both legs and now *really* added some crazy height...
+Pleased with himself and obviously feeling ambitious, Vemik lifted a leg off the ground and *squat* some preposterous count of reps, then switched legs, did it again, switched back and did another set... and another…added some over-their-heads high one-legged *jumps* in for good measure, and kept jumping higher, and higher…went back to both legs and now *really* added some crazy height...

 When his strength finally started to give, he squeezed out one more unbelievable jump, this the highest Hoeff had ever seen him do, one that could easily clear a third story landing.
 He landed with a terrific ground-shaking thud, bellowed a skull-splittingly loud victory hoot at the top of his lungs, then pressed that enormous bar overhead a few dozen times with a fang-filled snarl, just to flex on Julian even more.
 Satisfied, he dropped the bar to the ground with a thunderous crash, sprang about for a bit, aped around outrageously and *strut.*

 And then promptly crashed and collapsed in a heap, grinning crazily and panting for breath.

 "Ha!
-A hand of hands of reps...two hands of sets... *easy!* One-legged too!
-Bet...bet you can’t do that!!"
+A hand of hands of reps... two hands of sets... *easy!* One-legged too!
+Bet... bet you can’t do that!!"

 Julian wasn’t the type to hold a grudge, despite his fiercely competitive streak.
 So instead of brooding or anything like that, the big caveman grumbled a bit and shook his head with a smile, then delivered a congratulatory spine-shattering slap onto Vemik’s broad, ultra-muscular back.